Child Integrity Builders That Focus on Better Self-Worth

 The world will try to manipulate them.
 Furthermore, they will be presented with temptations.
 Calls of power, or glory, or even vengeance will attempt to capture their attention.

 I know my children will face the world.

 They will be called every name in the book and swayed from the truth.

-It’s my job to get to them first.
+It’s a parent’s job to teach them first

-Together, my husband and I, will reach the innermost workings of their hearts and set the true values of who they are meant to be.
+Together, my husband and I will reach the innermost workings of our children’s hearts.
+We will set the true values of who they are meant to be.
 Under The Lord’s will, we will teach them the way they should go.
 (Proverbs 22:6)